 Shtayyeh’s appointment should be a welcomed step for the Palestinians.
 There has been little political progress – and even a fair amount of regression – in recent years under the octogenarian Abbas.
 Shtayyeh will surely face an uphill battle with no end in sight to Palestinian internecine divisions, no discernible advancement in the peace process, and a self-defeating Palestinian boycott of the Trump administration.
 However, Shtayyeh’s new role presents an opportunity for a Palestinian reset.
 The Palestinians, the Israelis, and the Trump administration should take advantage of this opportunity.

+David May is a research analyst at the Foundation for Defense of Democracies.
+Follow him on Twitter @DavidSamuelMay.
 Follow FDD on Twitter @FDD.
 FDD is a Washington, DC-based, nonpartisan research institute focusing on national security and foreign policy.